tanisharoy222005-collab/marketing-funnel-dashboard/README.md

 # Marketing Funnel Dashboard

-A business intelligence project demonstrating how marketing performance can be measured across the customer acquisition funnel using Google Analytics 4, Google Ads, BigQuery, SQL, and dashboard reporting.
+A comprehensive marketing analytics and business intelligence project demonstrating how organizations can measure acquisition performance, analyze conversion funnels, evaluate campaign effectiveness, and improve marketing ROI using Google Analytics 4, Google Ads, BigQuery, SQL, CRM data, and executive dashboard reporting.

 ---

-## Project Overview
+# Executive Summary

-Organizations often struggle to connect website traffic, campaign performance, and lead generation outcomes into a single reporting framework.
+Marketing teams often have access to large amounts of data but struggle to connect traffic, engagement, lead generation, and revenue outcomes into a single reporting framework.

-This project simulates a real-world marketing analytics solution that combines web analytics, advertising data, and CRM lead information to provide a unified view of marketing effectiveness.
+This project simulates an end-to-end marketing analytics solution that integrates:

-The dashboard enables stakeholders to:

-* Monitor acquisition performance
-* Analyze funnel conversion rates
-* Identify drop-off points
-* Evaluate landing page effectiveness
-* Measure campaign ROI
+* Google Analytics 4
+* Google Ads
+* CRM Lead Data
-* Optimize marketing spend
+* BigQuery
+* SQL Transformations
+* Dashboard Reporting

+The goal is to provide stakeholders with a centralized view of marketing performance and actionable business insights.

 ---

+# Business Problem

+The marketing organization lacked visibility into:

+* Which acquisition channels generated the highest-quality leads
+* Where users abandoned the conversion funnel
+* Which landing pages contributed most to lead generation
+* Whether advertising investments generated positive returns
+* How marketing activities influenced revenue outcomes

+Without a centralized reporting solution, campaign optimization and budget allocation decisions were difficult to make confidently.

+---

-## Business Objectives
+# Business Objectives

+The project was designed to:

-* Measure channel performance across acquisition sources
+* Measure acquisition performance across channels
-* Understand user progression through the marketing funnel
+* Analyze user progression through the marketing funnel
 * Identify conversion bottlenecks
+* Evaluate landing page effectiveness
-* Evaluate paid media efficiency
+* Measure campaign efficiency
-* Improve lead generation outcomes
+* Improve lead generation performance
-* Support budget allocation decisions
+* Support data-driven budget allocation decisions

 ---

-## Funnel Stages
+# Funnel Definition

 Website Session